-With no concrete exit plans for the UK from the coronavirus lockdown, we spoke to Mark Slater, Head of Threat Intelligence at CyberGuard Technologies, to get some insight into most popular attack types and typical targets, the golden rules everyone should observe when working remotely and courses of defensive action that should be taken.
+As we start to emerge from the coronavirus lockdown, our Head of Threat Intelligence, Mark Slater, provides an insight into the most popular attack types and typical targets, the golden rules everyone should observe when working remotely and courses of defensive action that should be taken.

 Is hacking growing due to remote working?

 With a large number of people working from home networks which often lack the advanced security devices found within the corporate environment, this has increased the attack surface for cyber criminals to target.

 Some workers may be using their own home computers to access corporate data with no guarantee that these devices conform to corporate standards in areas such as anti-virus or security patches.
 There is a risk an attacker may compromise a home-based worker’s computer and use this as a pivot point to gain access to the corporate network.